Skip to content

 Pet Poisoning

-• Keep Activated Charcoal at home in case a Veterinarian or poison control expert suggests you administer it.
-Activated Charcoal adsorbs chemicals or toxic ingredients and facilitates its excretion via the feces.
+Keep activated charcoal at home in case a veterinarian or animal poison control expert instructs you to administer it.
+Activated charcoal adsorbs certain chemicals and toxins and helps move them out of the body through the feces.

-• Have a bottle of 3% Hydrogen Peroxide in case a veterinarian or poison control expert suggests inducing vomiting.
-Must not be expired.
+Have a bottle of 3% hydrogen peroxide available in case a veterinarian or poison control expert recommends inducing vomiting.
+Always check the expiration date before storing or using it.

 Other Holiday Dangers